-During the year ended September 30, 1997, the Company recorded special charges as follows: (i) \$3,900 of charges related to the exit of certain manufacturing operations at the Company's Newton Aycliffe, United Kingdom and Kinston, North Carolina facilities which include severance, outplacement service, other employee benefits and asset write-downs and (ii) \$2,000 of charges for organization restructuring in the United States relating to severance, outplacement service, and other employee benefits.
-These charges are partially offset by a \$2,900 gain related to the curtailment of the Company's defined benefit pension plan covering all domestic non-union employees.
-The Company paid \$4,000 of these costs in fiscal 1997 and \$1,900 is expected to be paid thereafter.
+During the year ended September 30, 1997, the Company recorded special charges as follows: (i) \$2,500 of charges related to the exit by early fiscal 1998 of certain manufacturing and distribution operations at the Company's Kinston, North Carolina facility, which amount includes \$1,100 of employee termination benefits for 137 employees, (ii) \$1,400 employee termination benefits for 71 employees related to organizational restructuring in Europe and the exit of certain manufacturing operations in the Company's Newton Aycliffe, United Kingdom facility which the Company expects to complete in fiscal 1998, (iii) \$2,000 of charges for employee termination benefits for 77 employees related to organizational restructuring in the United States which the Company expects to complete in fiscal 1998.
+The number of employees anticipated to be terminated was approximately equal to the actual numbers referenced above.
+The charges were partially offset by a \$2,900 gain related to the curtailment of the Company's defined benefit pension plan covering all domestic non-union employees.
+A summary of the 1997 restructuring activities follows.